Field Trips

 These trips will take you out on the waters of Tofino Harbour and Clayoquot Sound under your own power.
 Everything changes when you are out on the water and you look back onto the village of Tofino, realizing that you are completely escaping an urban setting and heading towards either Meares Island (home of the Hanging Garden Tree and some of the tallest western red cedars in Canada) or the Tofino Mudflats (an internationally significant migratory shorebird stopover and source of many foods for the Tla-o-qui-aht people for generations).
 Kayaking and canoeing are two of the most wonderful ways to experience Clayoquot Sound.
 All equipment and instruction is provided, and all trips are suitable for beginners.
 Please pick one of three options below.

 Option A: Sea Kayaking with Paddle West Kayaking to Meares Island (2-3 hrs, $32 Now FREE, thank you to Paddle West!).
-FULL
+Please click here to register and pay for this trip.

 Option B: Sea Kayaking with Tofino Sea Kayaking to the Tofino Mudflats (2-3 hrs, $32 Now FREE, thank you to Tofino Sea Kayaking!).
-FULL
+Please click here to register and pay for this trip.

 For all options: